aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/archive-extraction-and-formats/extract-archive-different-passwords/_index.md

 ---
-title: Extracting Archive Entries with Different Passwords in Aspose.Zip for .NET
+title: How to Extract Zip with Password Using Aspise.Zip for .NET
 linktitle: Extracting Archive Entries with Different Passwords
 second_title: Aspose.Zip .NET API for Files Compression & Archiving
-description: Learn how to extract archive entries with different passwords in Aspose.Zip for .NET.
-Boost security and flexibility in your applications.
+description: Learn how to extract zip with password using Aspose.Zip for .NET, handling multiple password-protected entries efficiently.
 weight: 10
+date: 2025-12-01
 url: /net/archive-extraction-and-formats/extract-archive-different-passwords/
 ---